HASwitchPlate/openHASP-docs/docs/design/data-types.md

 The return value will be either `1`/`0` or `on`/`off` depending on the context.

 ## Integer
 Numeric properties have integer values with a variable minimum and maximum input value.
+Certain object properties also support negative values.

 ## String
 Properties that accept textual input.
 When sending raw text in the MQTT payload or as command parameter no quotes are needed.